cslin5/cs225-final-project-fa22/team_contract.md

 If the conflict is about implementaiton strategy or techincal aspects, seek help from a TA or instructor with more knowledge on data structures and algs.
 If the conflict is about management, own up to your mistakes, and talk out a solution with others.

 ## Signatures
-Deeya Bodas
+Deeya Bodas,
-Kalika Raje
+Kalika Raje,
-Natalia Pinheiro
+Natalia Pinheiro,
 Calvin Lin